 If you are looking for a magical fairytale city in Europe visit then you have come to the right place!
-Here you will find the most incredible storybook fairytale towns in Europe that any disney princess (or prince) needs to visit in 2021.
+Here you will find the most incredible storybook fairytale towns in Europe that any Disney princess (or prince) needs to visit in 2022.

 From old European villages with cobbled stone streets and churches to lakeside paradises, you can’t go wrong with any of these fairytale destinations in Europe.